aanderse/LdapRecord.com/source/docs/laravel/auth/setup.md

 ],
 ```

+## Login Controller {#login-controller}

 Now that we have updated our default authentication guard to use our new `ldap` provider, we will jump into
-the default `LoginController` that is included with Laravel.
-For this example application, we will
+the default `LoginController` that is included with the [Laravel UI package](https://laravel.com/docs/authentication#introduction).

-authenticate our LDAP users with their email address using the LDAP attribute `mail`.
+For this example application, we will authenticate our LDAP users with their email address using the LDAP attribute `mail`.

-To have LdapRecord properly locate the user in your directory, we will override the `credentials` method in this controller:
+To have LdapRecord properly locate the user in your directory during login,
+we will override the `credentials` method in the `LoginController`:

 ```php
 // app/Http/Controllers/Auth/LoginController.php